-For the safety of all students and as required by the Department of Elementary and Secondary Education, students are required to attend virtual face to face check-ins, which occur daily during LiveLesson classes, during special check-in time, and/or during the biweekly contact.
-Students are required to attend these face to face check-ins on a regular basis.
-All biweekly check-in calls will be completed in the LiveLesson room to allow for face to face interaction between the student and homeroom teacher.
-Homeroom teachers will reach out via phone to students who miss their scheduled time.
-Please refer to specific face to face check in expectations for each school in their respective school section(s).
+For the safety of all students and as required by the Department of Elementary and Secondary Education, students are required to attend at least one virtual face to face check-ins, which will be offered at least twice daily in a LiveLesson room.
+Students are required to attend a face to face check-in daily.
+All meetings and calls will be completed in the LiveLesson room to allow for face to face interaction between the student and staff member.
+Homeroom teachers will reach out via phone to students who miss a scheduled homeroom meeting.
+Please refer to your student's planner for Face to Face offerings.